If you are looking for Interactive Stock Charts mobile / desktop app related help / FAQ, please Click Here

 Q: Which symbols and how many symbols do you screen?

-A: As of December 2015, about 18000 symbols for US, Canada, Australia, NZ, HK, China, India (NSE), Jakarta, Singapore (SGX), Europe, London stocks are supported.
+A: As of December 2017, about 12000 symbols for US, Canada, HK, India (NSE), Jakarta, KLSE stocks are supported.
 As well as selected ETFs.
 As of July 2014, about top 50 FOREX pairs are also supported.
 If you do not see the symbol you would like, just send me a Request!

 Q: Are options supported?